Why does WinToUSB display "Windows performance might be impacted if you use this USB flash drive to create Windows To Go workspace"?

 I recently discovered Hasleo WinToUSB and was impressed by its ease of use.
 Within a few minutes, I created my first portable Windows 10 on a USB flash drive.
 However, I have one question: After selecting the destination drive, a dialog appeared stating that "Windows performance might be impacted if you use this USB flash drive to create a Windows To Go workspace".
 Why does WinToUSB prompt this information?
 Did I do something wrong?

-Please don't worry about this warning: WinToUSB will definitely prompt this information when creating a Windows To Go workspace using a USB flash drive.
+Please don't worry about this warning: WinToUSB will always display this information when creating a Windows To Go workspace using a USB flash drive.
+It is a precautionary message, not an error.

-While not all USB flash drives are suitable for creating a portable Windows, most modern USB 3.0+ drives will work.
+While not all USB flash drives are suitable for creating a portable Windows, most modern USB 3.0+ drives from reputable manufacturers will provide adequate performance for basic use.
 Since we cannot test all models, we can only make a prompt in this place.

 Frequently Asked Questions